conradakunga/Blog/_posts/2025-03-16-changing-the-port-of-an-aspnet-web-application-or-api.md

 }
 ```

-To specify the ports to use, add the setting Urls, specifying the protocol and ports you want to use.
+To specify the ports to use, add the setting `Urls`, specifying the **protocol and ports you want to use as semicolon delimited strings**.

 ```json
 {